roman-milk/roman-milk.github.io/a-weird-one.md

  "But not in my butt."

  "I keep telling you that it is all about pleasure Angie.
 My pleasure comes from getting off.
 It doesn't matter where I get off; mouth, pussy or ass makes no difference.
 If a cock in your ass doesn't give you pleasure then don't do it.
 If swallowing cum is distasteful don't do it.
 If being eaten and straight fucking is all that is pleasurable to you then stick to those two things.
 I can't speak for other guys, by my goal is to make you want to let me do you again.
 I want to give you so much pleasure that all you will think about is getting me to give you more.
 That won't happen if I do things you don't like."
-Report_Story #2